ckeditor/ckeditor5/docs/framework/guides/tutorials/implementing-an-inline-widget.md

 ## Creating the UI

-The UI part will provide a dropdown button from which user can select a placeholder to insert into the editor.
+The UI part will provide a dropdown button from which the user can select a placeholder to insert into the editor.

 The CKEditor 5 framework features helpers to create different {@link framework/guides/architecture/ui-library#dropdowns dropdowns} like toolbar or list dropdowns.

-In this tutorial we will create a dropdown with list of available placeholders.
+In this tutorial, we will create a dropdown with a list of available placeholders.

 ```js
 // placeholder/placeholderui.js